- Date : 17/03/2020

 Brokers can be sued in case they fail to deliver what was promised.
 The IRDA can cancel the broker’s license if found guilty.
 As brokers, they are bound to offer products from multiple insurers at the same time, helping you choose the one that best suits your interests.

 An insurance company hires insurance agents who can reach out to customers individually.
 An agent in insurance is only responsible for accurately filling and processing forms, ensuring the paperwork is in place and ensure timely premiums.
 An insurance agent’s primary duty is to ensure that you get the appropriate coverage as has been promised by the insurance company.
-Insurance agents can give you in-depth information of the insurance company they represent and the products they have on offer.
+Insurance agents can give you an in-depth information of the insurance company they represent and the products they have on offer.
 It is your obligation to make sure the insurance you have chosen covers your interests fully.
 In addition to insurance policies, licensed agents can also offer you mutual funds, annuities, and products that address wealth management, estate planning, and retirement.

 Although insurance agents cannot be sued, they can be reported about to the IRDAI or the insurance company they represent.
 If found guilty, the insurance company can revoke the agent’s license.

 Reliability and trust are crucial factors for you to consider when deciding which insurance policy you should invest in.
-The first step to trust is knowledge, and that’s where knowing the difference between insurance agents and insurance brokers can help you.
+The first step to trust is knowledge, and that’s where knowing the difference between an insurance agency and insurance broker can help you.
 But no matter what you are advised, the final decision always lies with you, so be wise.
 To start off with, here are 5 questions you must ask before you buy insurance.